lbl-srg/obc/specification/source/glossary.rst

      The Control Description Language (CDL) is the language that is used to express control sequences and requirements.
-     It is a declarative language based on a subset of the Modelica language and specified at :ref:`sec_cdl`.
+     It is a declarative language based on a subset of the Modelica language and specified in :numref:`sec_cdl`.

    Controls Design Tool
      The Controls Design Tool is a software that can be used to